 The University of Tulsa is a private, independent research university featuring personalized study in business, natural science, technology, engineering, math, health sciences, the fine and performing arts, and the humanities.

-Named by The Princeton Review, Fiske Guide to Colleges, and Forbes as a top national university, TU also made U.S. News & World Report’s top 100 list.
+Named by The Princeton Review, Fiske Guide to Colleges, and Forbes as a top national university, TU also made U.S. News & World Report’s 2016 top 100 list.

 The academic environment at TU emphasizes individual challenge and faculty mentoring.
 The result of this rich formula is evident each spring.
 TU students receive more nationally competitive awards than all other Oklahoma universities combined, including Udall and National Science Foundation Graduate Fellowships; Goldwater, Truman, and British Marshall Scholarships; and prestigious Fulbright Grants.

 The University of Tulsa is fully accredited by the North Central Association of Colleges and Schools.
 TU is an NCAA Division I participant through the American Athletic Conference.
-TU’s noted programs include pre-med, Global Scholars, Cyber Corps, Third Floor Design, Make a Difference Engineering (MADE at TU), and the Tulsa Undergraduate Research Challenge.
+TU’s noted programs include Pre-med, Global Scholars, Cyber Corps, Third Floor Design, Make a Difference Engineering (MADE at TU), and the Tulsa Undergraduate Research Challenge.
 The Office of Global Education matches students with the perfect study abroad opportunity, and experiential internships are offered locally, nationally, and globally.
-Students who have a passion for the discussion of ideas will find TU’s Honors Program an engaging option of integrated courses that examine major epochs and ideas of western civilization.
+Students who have a passion for the discussion of ideas will find TU’s Honors Program an engaging option of integrated courses that examine major epochs and ideas of Western civilization.

-The University’s 200-acre bike-friendly campus is located in the heart of a metropolitan city of about 400,000 residents.
+The University’s 220-acre bike-friendly campus is located in the heart of a metropolitan city of about 400,000 residents.
 In the past 15 years, more than $200 million has been invested in campus building projects.
 A newly renovated Student Union opened in fall 2014, and a new 300-bed all-suites residence hall and student center opened in fall 2015.
-Other recent additions include two new engineering buildings, Lorton Performance Center, Chapman Stadium, Collins Fitness Center, student apartments, and a 34-acre recreation complex.
+Other recent additions include two new engineering buildings, the Lorton Performance Center, Chapman Stadium, Collins Fitness Center, student apartments, and a 34-acre recreation complex.
 Academic resources include dedicated spaces to study financial risk management, fiber-optics networking, museum archives, animation, physical rehabilitation, and digital video editing.
 TU also boasts off-campus facilities such as the Zarrow Center for Art & Education in the trendy Brady Arts District; the North Campus engineering complex, with real-world energy industry equipment; and the Helmerich Center for American Research, which works with the renowned Gilcrease Museum to examine documents and artifacts that tell the history of the Americas.
-In 2016, TU’s nursing students will move their simulation course work to a completely renovated building outfitted with state-of-the-art equipment.
+In 2016 TU’s Nursing students moved their simulation course work to a completely renovated building outfitted with state-of-the-art equipment.

-• Total enrollment: 4,682
+• Total enrollment: 4,671

-• Undergraduate: 3,473
+• Undergraduate: 3,478

-• Graduate and law: 1,209
+• Graduate and Law: 1,193

-• U.S. minority students: 18%
+• US minority students: 18%

-• International students: 20%
+• International students: 25%